KangHyunWook/Pytorch-implementation-of-Multimodal-emotion-recognition-on-RAVDESS-dataset/README.md

 # Pytorch-implementation-of-Multimodal-emotion-recognition-on-RAVDESS-dataset

-This work is in progress, the coda may be updated.
+This work is in progress, the code may be updated.
 However, it provides technical details of how to fuse two modalities.
 If you've got any questions, plese feel free to email me:

 Mailto: kangtaepoong@naver.com